HactarCE/cga2d/README.md

 The scalar type is `f64`.
 I'm open to adding support for other scalar types, probably via feature flags.
 I'd prefer not to use generics, because that would greatly hinder ergonomics.

 [docs]: https://docs.rs/cga2d/latest/cga2d/

+## Known issues

+- Not enough tests!
+I don't actually know if all the operations are implemented correctly.